Trust Stack for Mental Health AI: A Survey of Calibration across Human, Interaction, and AI Layers: AI-Oriented Trustworthiness

 \subsection{Privacy and Data Protection}

-\paragraph{Scope.} Privacy determines whether a system protects sensitive disclosures and prevents memorized information from surfacing.
-Trust collapses if users suspect their narratives could be exposed \citep{baidal-etal-2025-guardians, 10.5555/3766078.3766387}.
-Many corpora derive from semi-public forums or clinical notes with incomplete de-identification \citep{cho-etal-2023-integrative, qiu-lan-2025-psydial, cabrera-lozoya-etal-2025-synthetic}.
+\paragraph{Scope.} Privacy determines whether a system protects sensitive disclosures and prevents memorized information.
+In mental health contexts, perceived or actual exposure risk can undermine disclosure, reliance, and willingness to continue using MHS systems~\citep{baidal-etal-2025-guardians}.
+Many corpora derive from public forums or clinical notes with incomplete de-identification, making provenance and consent central to warranted trust~\citep{cho-etal-2023-integrative,qiu-lan-2025-psydial,cabrera-lozoya-etal-2025-synthetic}.